napoznata/GI_2019/README.md

 # Unit tests

 Each algorithm is tested using the input files located in the "Tests/Unit/" folder.
-Input files include the test file name, the genome and the patterns to search the genome for.
+Input files include the test file name, the genome, the patterns to search the genome for and their position in the genome.
 The tests check edge cases which include:
 - searching for an empty string
 - searching for a pattern not present in the genome
-- searching for patterns of different lengths (shorter than the index length for IndexSorted and IndexHash)
+- searching for patterns of different lengths (shorter and longer than the index length for IndexSorted and IndexHash)
 - searching for pattern at the end of the genome...

 Running the `unit_test.py` script performs the testing for all the genomes.
 The test results are shown in the console.